Sean C Hutchison

 Catherine M Peter

-Coach - (KING Genius) KM
+Coach - (KING Genius) Kent

 Catherine started swimming with Husky Swim Club when she was 10 and transferred over to Highline Swim Club.
 After graduating from Highline High School, she attended Central Washington University on a swimming scholarship.
 During college, she started coaching Novice and Age Group swimmers at Thunderbird Aquatics in Anacortes.
 Since then, Catherine has coached for Bellingham Bay Swim Team and King Aquatic Club (before and after the birth of her two children).
 She also was head coach for Tyee High School and assistant for Kent Meridian High School.
 In all, she's been on the deck coaching since 1994 and has enjoyed seeing the increased focus on stroke technique over the years.
 Catherine encourages her swimmer to always put in their best effort at practice, school, and in life.
 She is also a High School teacher in the Auburn School District.